iammodev/YAKC/README.md

 - `leftOffset`: Left offset of the pop-up text in pixels.

 - `rightOffset`: Right offset of the pop-up text in pixels.

+## TODO:

+- [ ] position (top-left, top-right, bottom-left, bottom-right)
+- [ ] topOffset, bottomOffset, leftOffset, rightOffset
+- [ ] GUI to easily configure at runtime
+- [ ] Drag and Drop the popup to desired position

 ## Contributing